mohitpai/journey-optimizer.en/help/using/messages/create-email-content.md

 1. Click **[!UICONTROL Show preview]** to check your email rendering.
 You can choose the desktop or mobile view.

-    For more information on how preview your email, refer to [Preview and test your messages](preview.md).
+    For more information on how preview your email, refer to [this page](preview.md).

     ![](assets/email_designer_8.png)